Rew Down Local Nature Reserve

 Managing the site

 The site has a history of grazing and cattle have been on the site at times since January 2003, helping to keep down the faster growing grasses that would overwhelm the more delicate chalk plants.
+The site is in a Countryside Stewardship Scheme which means we manage it with advice from Natural England.
+Therefore the grass is not cut until mid July, allowing the flowers to set seed.

 There are various ways you can help improve and maintain our sites.
 We rely on volunteers to help with many tasks on our sites and also need people who are happy to regular visit the site be our “eyes and ears”, this means we can respond much quicker to issues.
 Our shop raises money to support our work and needs a team of volunteers.
 Or maybe you would like to help us with events.
 Find out more here.